-- Reserve education and housing sites (local allocations) are identified for future use if required - 27.13 The Core Strategy, and other related documents, plan for the period up to 2031.
-Whilst it is impossible to plan for every eventuality when working to a long timescale, it is possible, through flexibility and contingency planning, to have mechanisms in place for dealing with uncertainties.
-Contingency planning is closely linked to monitoring and flexibility and requires processes to be in place so that the Council and its partners can respond proactively if certain things do not happen as and when expected. - 27.14 In addition to the flexibility embedded within the Core Strategy, there are a number of mechanisms in place to ensure key parts of the Core Strategy are delivered.
-These include: - Policy CS17 (New Housing) includes a commitment from the Council to increase the supply of deliverable housing land if the rate of housing completions is particularly low and evidence shows that recovery of the situation is unlikely.
-In this instance the Council may release one of the local allocations. - The release of one or more of the local allocations will also be linked to infrastructure capacities.
+- Reserve education and housing sites (Local Allocations) are identified for future use if required - 28.14.
+The Core Strategy, and other LDDs, plan for the period up to 2031.
+Whilst it is impossible to plan for every eventuality when working to such a long timescale, it is possible, through flexibility and contingency planning, to have mechanisms in place for dealing with uncertainties.
+Contingency planning is closely linked to monitoring and flexibility and requires processes to be in place so that the Council and its partners can respond proactively if certain things do not happen as and when expected. - 28.15.
+In addition to the flexibility embedded within the Core Strategy, there are a number of mechanisms in place to ensure key parts of the Core Strategy are delivered.
+These include: - Policy CS17 (Housing Programme) includes a commitment from the Council to increase the supply of deliverable housing land if the rate of housing completions is particularly low and evidence shows that recovery of the situation is unlikely.
+In this instance the Council may release one of the Local Allocations. - The release of one or more of the Local Allocations will also be linked to infrastructure capacities.
 If the development of a site, and associated infrastructure would help to alleviate some pressure on the existing infrastructure network then it may be released for development in accordance with Policy CS3 (Managing Selected Development Sites).
-However, if the development of a site would cause insurmountable problems for existing infrastructure its release will be delayed until the issues are resolved. - The Site Allocations DPD will include reserve sites for two form entry primary schools at Hemel Hempstead, which will be released for development if and when required. - The education zones designated at Berkhamsted define the areas of search for two new primary age schools to be built.
-Both sites will be capable of accommodating a two form entry school, but may operate as one form entry schools until more capacity is required.
+However, if the development of a site would cause insurmountable problems for existing infrastructure its release will be delayed until the issues are resolved. - The Site Allocations DPD will include reserve sites for two form entry Primary Schools at Hemel Hempstead, which will be released for development if and when required. - The education zones designated at Berkhamsted define the areas of search for two new primary age schools to be built.
+Both sites will be capable of accommodating a two form entry school, but will operate as one form entry schools until more capacity is required.